 How to repair chips in solid wooden worktops

 Well-maintained solid wooden worktops make a stunning feature in any kitchen.
-Not only does every worktop have its own beautiful and unique grain pattern, a timber surface is also easily customised, whilst providing a warmer, more affordable option to alternatives such as granite or marble.
+Not only does every worktop have its own beautiful and unique grain pattern, but a timber surface is also easily customised, whilst providing a warmer, more affordable option to alternatives such as granite or marble.

 Occasionally, however, mishaps do happen, especially when there are sharp implements around (as is common in a kitchen).
 Should you accidentally chip your worktop: don’t panic.
 Simply follow these easy instructions to restore your timber work surface to its former glory:

-- Sand the chipped area with a fine, 600 grit sandpaper to remove any rough edges.
+- Sand the chipped area with a fine, 600-grit sandpaper to remove any rough edges.

 - Put on a pair of protective gloves (this is a recommended measure to ensure that your skin is covered whilst completing the following stages).

 - Using a hard wax wood filler that best matches your timber worktop, carefully fill in the chip.
 You will need to melt the wax – a result that can be achieved in a variety of ways (although it is always best to use the instructions specifically given on the product’s packaging).
 For example, you could use a wax heating tool, which is provided in some wood wax kits.
-Alternatively, cut the required amount from the wax stick and position in a glass bowl or mug, before placing in a shallow saucepan of boiling water.
+Alternatively, cut the required amount from the wax stick and position it in a glass bowl or mug, before placing it in a shallow saucepan of boiling water.
 You could also cut off small pieces of wax and soften them between clean hands before pressing the pieces inside the chip; once you have done this, simply melt the wax slowly with a hairdryer (set the appliance to medium heat).

 - Once the chip has been filled, wipe away any excess with a lint-free cloth.